Advocating for Youth

 October 4-10, 2015 is National Fire Prevention Week.
 National Safe Place Network wants to help raise awareness of this week and use it as an opportunity to share ideas about how to integrate information about Safe Place with any fire prevention activities that may be going on in your community.
 The presenters on this webinar will share examples of how licensed Safe Place agencies partner with local fire departments to raise awareness of Safe Place.

-Description: National Safe Place Week will take place March 20-26, 2016 and it’s time to make your plans!
+Description: National Safe Place Week will take place March 19-25, 2017.
 This annual week highlights Safe Place, a national outreach and prevention program which brings together businesses and volunteers to provide immediate help and safety for all youth.
 Join NSPN staff as they share the benefits of National Safe Place Week and review plans and resources created to help licensed Safe Place agencies celebrate the week.

 Ready to Respond: Using the Site Employee Training Video to Ensure the Quality of Your Safe Place Response